We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 We'll see how that works out for everybody.

-And then I get to come hang out with you, Thursday and Friday.
+And then I get to come hang out with you Thursday and Friday.

-Holy cow, two straight open line Fridays, life is good.
+Holy cow, two straight open line Fridays.

 All right, the show's been good.